 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Complete Monster: Caligula.
-Not only does he poison his own father and assist in the murders of others, but when he inherits the throne of Rome, he turns the whole empire into a realm of terror and debauchery, having people murdered on insane whims (including his 12-year-old cousin and co-heir Gemellus for having a persistent cough), and forcing their wives to participate in twisted orgies against their will.
+Complete Monster: Emperor Caligula not only poisons his own father and assists in the murders of others, but when he inherits the throne of Rome, he turns the whole empire into a realm of terror and debauchery, having people murdered on insane whims (including his 12-year-old cousin and co-heir Gemellus for having a persistent cough), and forcing their wives to participate in twisted orgies against their will.
 He also cuts open his sister Drusilla to devour her unborn child.
 His child, no less.
 He is even repeatedly addressed as "Monster" in a sort of weird, affectionate way by Livia, his great-grandmother.

 He Really Can Act: The series is proof that Brian Blessed is occasionally capable of understated acting.
 Between this and not having a beard, he's almost unrecognizable to people who know his later work.

 And Tiberius, as much as an asshole as he is, it's kind of hard not to pity him when he learns that his son had been murdered by his allegedly "trustworthy" advisor.
 Also he never really wanted to be emperor in the first place and was pushed into it by his mother...whose plans necessitated forcing him to divorce the woman he was deeply in love with.

 Moral Event Horizon: Messalina crosses this when her schemes drive Appius Silanus to his death.

 Livilla crosses it when she attempts to poison her own daughter out of jealousy over Sejanus.